SixArm/project-management-guide/topics/scope/index.md

 Project managers use various techniques like scope statements, work breakdown structures (WBS), and change control processes to define, manage, and control project scope throughout its lifecycle.

-**Key aspects**:
+**Key aspects:**

-Project Objectives: The scope statement identifies the project's objectives, which describe the desired outcomes or results that the project aims to achieve.
-Objectives should be specific, measurable, achievable, relevant, and time-bound (SMART).
+* **Project Objectives:** Identify the project's objectives.
+Describe the desired outcomes or results that the project aims to achieve.
+Objectives should be specific, measurable, achievable, relevant, and timely (SMART).

-Deliverables: Scope defines the tangible or intangible products, services, or results that will be delivered by the project.
-Deliverables are specific and measurable and provide a clear understanding of what will be produced or accomplished.
+* **Deliverables:** Define the tangible or intangible products, services, or results that will be delivered by the project.
+Provide a clear understanding of what will be produced or accomplished.
+Deliverables are specific and measurable.

-Requirements: The scope statement outlines the functional and non-functional requirements that need to be met by the project.
-These requirements specify the features, functionalities, and characteristics that the project deliverables must possess to satisfy the stakeholders' needs and expectations.
+* **Requirements:** Explain the functional and non-functional requirements that need to be met by the project.
+Specify the features, functionalities, and characteristics that the project must possess to satisfy the stakeholders' needs and expectations.

-Assumptions and Constraints: Scope includes any assumptions made during the project planning process and identifies any constraints that may impact the project's execution.
-Assumptions are factors or conditions believed to be true but are not yet proven, while constraints are factors that limit the project's options or resources.
+* **Limitations:** Detail any limitations, such as assumptions or constraints, made during the project planning process.
+Assumptions are factors or conditions believed to be true but are not yet proven.
+Constraints are factors that limit the project's options or resources.